ropensci/EDIutils/README.md

 #### Upload

 Upload once errors and warnings are fixed.
-Use the “staging” environment to test rendering before uploading to “production”.

 ``` r
 # Create a new data package